 When viewing the post in Gutenberg, the images appeared with this block error:

 However, the images still showed on the front end okay, and it was easy to fix the error by clicking the button, "Attempt Block Recovery."

 The only other thing it did that I didn't want was format the subheadings, adding the <strong/> tag to them:

 The only way around this is to unbold subheadings in Google Docs before importing them with Wordable.

-In summary, using Wordable to import Google Docs to WordPress was excellent.
+In summary, using Wordable to integrate Google Docs into a WordPress post was excellent.

 I can see how this would save me a lot of time and avoid the tedious task of manually publishing content in WordPress.